MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/best-practices-dev.md

 Modules that show images, such as the [content block module](../add-hero-module.md), generally don't load the images until they are needed.
 This "lazy loading" behavior might cause a perception of performance issues, because an image isn't loaded when the user is ready to view it.
 For example, when a user selects the "next" arrow in a carousel module, the next image might take a second or two to be loaded if lazy loading is enabled.
 Therefore, these types of modules that show images have a configuration setting that lets you disable lazy loading.
 Images are then loaded before they are needed, and users might perceive improved performance in some scenarios.

-The following illustration image shows an example where the **Disable Lazy Load** option is selected for a content block module in Commerce site builder.
+The following illustration image shows an example where the **Disable Lazy Load** option is enabled for a content block module in Commerce site builder.

 ![Disable lazy load option selected in Commerce site builder.](media/best-practices-dev-1.png)